Is Matcha Green Tea Superfood Or Just A Trend?

 • Maintains vascular tone

-• Improves ventricular function, increases nitric oxide production, and decreases oxidative —lowering blood pressure.
+• Improves ventricular function, increases nitric oxide production, and decreases oxidative stress—lowering blood pressure.

 • Has anti-inflammatory properties.